ivlab/Template-UnityPackage/README_DOCUMENTATION.md

 ./build-docs
 ```
 5. View the results!
 DocFx automatically starts up a webserver so you can preview the results.
 Just open a browser and load up http://localhost:8080 to see the website.
 Kill the server with Ctrl-C when you're done.
+6. Edit the various parts of the website introduced earlier to make it work for your package.
+Then, run the build-docs script again to regenerate it and view the results.

-Note:  Run `build-docs --help` to see other options including build without starting the server and deleting all the intermediate build files docfx generates.
+*Tip:  Run `build-docs --help` to see other options including build without starting the server and deleting all the intermediate build files docfx generates.*

 ## Deploying on GitHub Pages